-- (1) Charter Application Process-: There shallmay be a two-stage application process leading to the granting of a chartercharters for Commonwealth and Horace Mann applicants.
-Applicants shall submit to the Department prospectuses and final applications application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
-Following the submission and review of prospectuses, the Commissioner will invite selected applicants to submit final applications Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students. - (a) (a) Horace Mann applications shall be accepted in three categories with the corresponding district approvals: - (i) 1.
-A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
-All Horace Mann charters granted before January 2010 are considered Horace Mann I. - (ii) 2.-A Horace Mann II application may be submitted as a conversion of an existing public school, filed_provided the application is submitted with the approval of the school committee.
-Horace Mann conversionII applications may be submitted at any time but shall participate in the two stage application processin accordance with guidelines issued by the Department, with similar periods of time for review of prospectuses, final applications, and charter granting, and.
-Horace Mann II charter schools may not open until completion of the opening procedures process. - (iii) 3.-A Horace Mann III application may be submitted to create a new school, provided the application is submitted with the approval of the school committee.
-An agreement with the local collective bargaining unit is not required prior to boardBoard approval of a Horace Mann III charter school. - (b) (b)All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue: - (i) 1.to be members of the local collective bargaining unit; - (ii) 2.- to accrue seniority; and - (iii) 3.-to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
-Employees Consistent with M.G.L. c.
-71, § 89, Horace Mann charter school employees will be exempt from all union and school committee work rules to the extent provided by their charter and the memorandumMemorandum of understandingUnderstanding with the local district; or collective bargaining unit; or as voted by teachers as defined in M.G.L. c.
-71, § 89. - (c) (2)-Applications for Horace Mann charter schools shall describe in the charter school application: - (i) (a) the type of Horace Mann charter the applicant seeks; (I, II, III); - (ii) (b) the proposed opening date of the charter school; - (iii) (c) the elements of the local collective bargaining agreement that apply to employees of the school, other than those already mandated by law; and - (iv) (d) the memorandum or memorandaMemorandum of understandingUnderstanding under which the charter school proposes to operate, including. - (d) The Memorandum or Memoranda of Understanding must be consistent with M.G.L. c.
-71, § 89; 603 CMR 1.00; and any guidelines issued by the Department and must include at a minimum:- - (i) 1. the services and, both instructional and non-instructional, that the local school district will provide to the charter school; - (i)(ii) the facilities provided by the district; - (iii)(iii) 2. any waivers to applicable collective bargaining agreements; and
+- (1) Charter Application Process: There may be a two-stage application process leading to the granting of charters for Commonwealth and Horace Mann applicants.
+Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
+Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students. - (a) Horace Mann applications shall be accepted in three categories with the corresponding district approvals: - (i) A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+All Horace Mann charters granted before January 2010 are considered Horace Mann I. - (ii) A Horace Mann II application may be submitted as a conversion of an existing public school provided the application is submitted with the approval of the school committee.
+Horace Mann II applications may be submitted at any time but shall participate in the application process in accordance with guidelines issued by the Department, with similar periods of time for review and charter granting,.
+Horace Mann II charter schools may not open until completion of the opening procedures process. - (iii) A Horace Mann III application may be submitted to create a new school provided the application is submitted with the approval of the school committee.
+An agreement with the local collective bargaining unit is not required prior to Board approval of a Horace Mann III charter school. - (b) All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue: - (i) to be members of the local collective bargaining unit; - (ii) to accrue seniority; and - (iii) to receive at minimum, the salary and benefits established by the local collective bargaining agreement.
+Consistent with M.G.L. c.
+71, § 89, Horace Mann charter school employees will be exempt from all union and school committee work rules to the extent provided by their charter and the Memorandum of Understanding with the local district or collective bargaining unit or as voted by teachers as defined in M.G.L. c.
+71, § 89. - (c) Applications for Horace Mann charter schools shall describe in the charter school application: - (i) the type of Horace Mann charter the applicant seeks (I, II, III); - (ii) the proposed opening date of the charter school; - (iii) the elements of the local collective bargaining agreement that apply to employees of the school, other than those already mandated by law; and - (iv) the Memorandum of Understanding under which the charter school proposes to operate.